lukastautz/ltstats/README.md

 The default docker password is `admin`, you should sign in and change it as soon as possible.

 ## Uninstalling
-You can completely remove LTstats, for the agent (on systemd systems), simply execute `systemctl disable --now ltstats_agent; rm /etc/systemd/system/ltstats_agent.service /etc/monitoring_token /bin/ltstats_agent`, for the NTP client (if installed), simply execute `systemctl disable --now ltstats_ntp; rm /etc/systemd/system/ltstats_ntp.service /bin/ltstats_ntp`, and for the server, simply execute `systemctl disable --now ltstats_server; rm /etc/systemd/system/ltstats_server.service /bin/ltstats_server` (and, if you want to, also delete the data directory).
+You can completely remove LTstats, on systemd systems, simply execute:
+- For the agent: `systemctl disable --now ltstats_agent; rm /etc/systemd/system/ltstats_agent.service /etc/monitoring_token /bin/ltstats_agent`
+- For the NTP client (if installed): `systemctl disable --now ltstats_ntp; rm /etc/systemd/system/ltstats_ntp.service /bin/ltstats_ntp`
+- For the server: `systemctl disable --now ltstats_server; rm /etc/systemd/system/ltstats_server.service /bin/ltstats_server` (and, if you want to, also delete the data directory).

 ## Screenshots
 <details>